greg7mdp/rippled/docs/sidechain/spec.md

   chain or the transaction will fail.
 However, if the transaction fails in this case, the funds can be recovered with a `SidechainXChainClaim` transaction.
 Optional.

-* SignaturesReward: Amount, in XRP, to be used to reward the witness servers for providing signatures.
-Must match the amount on the sidechain ledger object.
-  This could be optional, but it is required so the sender can be made positively aware that these funds will be deducted from their account.
-  Required.

 Note: Only account specified in the `SourceAccount` field of the `SidechainXChainSeqNumCreate` transaction should send this transaction.
 If it is sent from another account the funds will be lost.